pierre-rouleau/about-emacs-lisp/doc/macro-edebug-spec.rst

   A single un-evaluated Lisp object, which is not instrumented.

 Details:
-  Describes a macro argument that is passed unquoted and used unquoted.
+  Describes a macro argument that is passed unquoted.
+  Inside the macro, it may be used quoted or unquoted.

 **Example**: